Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 Paper card sorting pros and cons

-Whether you're designing a new website or refining an existing one, following these best practices can help you make the most of your card sorting session and ensure reliable, actionable results.
+Whether you're creating a new website or redesigning an existing one, following these best practices can help you make the most of your card sorting session and ensure reliable, actionable results.

 1. Avoid creating too many cards

-If you have a large number of items to include in the card sort, consider what’s most important to start with—group similar cards and ideas into broader categories so your participants can concentrate on the most critical aspects of your website or application, leading to more meaningful and actionable results in the first instance.
+If you have a large number of items for the card sort, focus on what's most important to start with.
+Group similar cards and ideas into broader categories.
+This helps participants concentrate on the critical aspects of your website or application, leading to more meaningful and actionable results.
 You can always run follow-up sessions later to delve into more detail.

 Just like the way you word research questions can impact your answers, the wording of cards can heavily influence a card sorting study.
 Ensure the wording on each card accurately represents the content it refers to, making it easy for participants to understand.